jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

     </p>

 STOP: Okay... let's review.
-At this point you should have added both the renter-occupued and owner-occupied tilesets to your "Owners vs Renters" style and both should have the "type" circle and should be renamed.
+At this point you should have added both the renter‑occupied and owner‑occupied tilesets to your "Owners vs Renters" style and both should have the "type" circle and should be renamed.

 ----------